• Skip to primary navigation

 stream = cuda.Stream()

 To get the same result in TensorRT as in PyTorch we would prepare data for inference and repeat all preprocessing steps that we’ve taken before.
 The main benefit of the Python API for TensorRT is that data preprocessing and postprocessing can be reused from the PyTorch part.
-The only additional things which we should do is place data contiguously and use page-locked memory where it’s possible.
+The only additional things we should do is place data contiguously and use page-locked memory where it’s possible.
 Then we can copy that data to GPU and use it for inference.

 # preprocess input data